Did you ever think to switch your career at a later stage? Let’s check some inspiring stories of people who switched careers at a later age in life.

 At the age of 34, having a great paying job and a luxurious lifestyle in Hong Kong, came his moment of decision.
 Despite everything, he believed that writing was his calling and he took the riskiest, boldest and probably the best decision of his life.
 After over a decade of working as a banker, he moved to Mumbai to pursue his career in writing full-time.

 Take away: The leap of faith!
 That is what Chetan Bhagat and life, in general, is all about.
 Where will the course of life take you, is something no one can control.
-But what is in our control is to take the leap to explore what life has in store.
+But what is in our control is to leap to explore what life has in store.

 5. Reid Hoffman